Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Pain Relief

--Include what methods you are using-Hypnobirthing, Lamaze, Bradley, etc.
+-Include any childbirth preparation methods - Hypnobirthing, Lamaze, Bradley, etc.

--Detail other choices such as massage, breathing, counter-pressure, birthing ball, shower/tub, etc.
+-Detail other choices such as massage, breathing, counter-pressure, birth ball, shower/tub, etc.

 Food

--Indicate whether or not you want the choice of food or beverages like ice chips.
-This section of your interactive birth plan can be somewhat controversial.
+-Indicate whether or not you want the choice of food or beverages like ice chips, fruit juice or light snacks.
+This section of your interactive birth plan can be somewhat controversial as some care providers or hospital policies forbid food during labor in the event a c-section is performed.
+However, research supports that adequate nutrition during labor is essential and should be allowed as the mother wishes.

 Fetal Monitoring